New Student Check-in

 Who needs to complete the check-in?

 The university classifies all incoming students at The University of Texas at Austin, who are not U.S. citizens or permanent residents, as international students, even if you are a Texas Resident for tuition purposes.
 Additionally, all new reciprocal exchange students admitted to The University of Texas at Austin, including exchange students that are U.S. citizens, must complete the Check-In process in myIO.
-New international students have an international bar on their Registration Information Sheet.
+New international students have an international hold on their Registration Information Sheet.

 Where do I complete the check-in?